 Our Farm Management Support specialists continuously investigate how to improve the milking process even further.
 They do this by running tests in the barn while using our customers’ knowledge of the Lely barn solutions.
 In this way they gain valuable insights, which help you to manage your dairy farm more efficiently and profitably.

-Management, T4C & InHerd, Cow health, Feeding, Milking
+Management, Cow health, Feeding

-Management, Forage, Feeding
+Management, Grazing, Forage, Feeding

 For successful grazing in combination with voluntary automatic milking, the PMR ration and concentrates used are of great importance.
 A major part of this ration is protein and energy, both at the feed fence and in the milking robot.
 When cows go out for grazing in spring time it is good to review the type of concentrates, fiber, protein and energy sources you are feeding.

 Lely T4C 3.7 update - treatment plans and rumination

 With the latest Lely T4C update several functionalities have been changed.
 Among other things, treatment plans and the rumination KPI have been optimized.
 In this article we discuss the details in greater depth.

 Grazing, tips and tricks

 Practice has proven that robotic milking and grazing is a successful combination.
 Nevertheless it requires a different management approach and a correct focus, whereas visit behavior plays a vital role.
 In this article we will discuss about researches, influencing factors and various tips and tricks.

 Management, T4C & InHerd